 The cymbal currently sounds like a very, very dry ride, combined with gongy overtones.
 It sounds very interesting with a contact mic on it.

 The Snare/Violin idea came from seeing some Chris Corsano videos online.
 For mine, I made two lengths of guitar string (one thin, one thick), with hooks on the end, so I can remove them when not in use.
 The bridges are regular violin bridges that I can just slide in, and move to alter the pitch.
 The strings sound great plucked, struck, and bowed.
 Takes some setup time, but it’s a great addition to the kit.
+A close friend, Linda Jankowska, has recently take the idea further than I did.

 I hand-made some Friction Mallets to expand my drumstick collection.
 A friction mallet is a super-ball epoxied onto the end of a flexible stick.
 When dragged across a surface, such as a drum head, it can coax long sustained sounds out of it.
 For the handles I used hacksaw blades, which I ground the teeth off of.
 I wrapped the lower half with twine, and epoxied it in place.
 The hacksaw blades can be both flexible, or stable, depending on how you hold them.